AdarshSharma14789/Project_2/README.md

 # Project_2
-this is the 2nd project
+this is the 2nd project!